Yale-BIM/f21-assignments/assignment-4/README.md

     that is passed to the publish_observation() function.
 This will ensure that the time stamp and frame of the Observation message matches the time stamp and frame of the image that it was generated from.

-    Once you think that your detect_visual_target.py node is properly detecting targets of a given color and publishing observations, commit the script to your repository.
+    Once your detect_visual_target.py node is properly detecting targets of a given color and publishing observations, commit the script to your repository.

 - **III-4.** As in II-1, make a video of rqt_image_view that shows the content of the /observation_image